izrulfizal/react-covid-19/README.md

-# Covid-19 cases locator usign React
+# Covid-19 cases locator using React

 To run the project,
 ## npm start